openintents/openintents.github.io/_posts/2016-11-14-more-about-android.md

 Google Mobile Services.

 # Fact #-23
-With Google pushing their Android developer services, third party tool makers have stopped their products, like push messaging service Parse.
+Google integrates their developer services into the dominant Android IDE.